 Wool is one of the original super fibres with production and uses that dates back approximately 10,000 years in Asia Minor.
 It’s natural, renewable and biodegradable qualities are creating waves of interest as innovators look to sustainable alternatives to synthetic fibres.

 Wools advantage doesn't stop there.
 It has many safety benefits too.
 This breathable fibre helps control humidity and keeps you cool in the summer and warm in the winter.
 Plus, it’s flame retardant!

-And in New Zealand, there are plenty of sheep and plenty of ingenious people.
+And in New Zealand, there is plenty of sheep and plenty of ingenious people.
 Here are five amazingly innovative ways Kiwis are using wool.

 When Kiwi surfboard maker Paul Barron accidentally spilt resin onto his sweater it sparked an idea to make surfboards out of wool.
 After years of R&D he, with help from NZ Merino, created a wool-based substance that’s replacing fibreglass in the surfboard manufacturing process.
 And it wasn't long before Barron’s idea caught the attention of Firewire Surfboards, a company majority-owned by 11-time surfing world champion Kelly Slater, leading to a global partnership of an entirely new type of surfboard.

 Tim Brown is a kiwi entrepreneur and founder of Allbirds which makes and sells NZ merino wool shoes.
 Named the most comfortable shoes in the world by Time Magazine, Allbirds are the shoe of choice for hipsters and techies from San Francisco to Wellington, New Zealand.